haohaocreates/PR-ComfyUI-Dickson-Nodes-e7a810a5/README.md

 # Installation
-Git clone this repo to your comfyui/customnodes folder or install it via the manger (Coming soon).
+Install via ComfyUI Manager ( search for dicksondickson ) or git clone this repo to your comfyui/customnodes folder.